-Philadelphia ice cream, also known as American ice cream or New York ice cream, is easily one of my favourites.
+Philadelphia ice cream, also known as American ice cream or New York ice cream, is a classic dessert.
 It provides a lighter, refreshing ice cream that’s perfect for a wide range of add-ins including fruit, chocolate or nuts.
 For those that find ice cream made with eggs too heavy and “eggy”, this is the recipe for you.

 Why you should love Philadelphia ice cream

 - It has fantastic taste and is easier on the stomach than heavy French-style ice creams.

 - There is no cooking so it’s quick to make.

 - This base is versatile and works well with many flavours.

 - Adjust the fridge to its coldest setting so that the milk and cream are really cold before churning.